C-World: A Computer Use Agent Environment Creator: Experiments

-All LLMs exhibit strong planning ability, but their execution ability is not aligned and cause significant gap in task successful rate.
+All LLMs exhibit strong planning ability, but their execution ability is not aligned and causes a significant gap in task success rate.
 Across the board, Goal Decomposition scores are consistently high (7.7--8.6), proving that most models function as competent Planners.
 However, the divergence in Tool Calls and Success Rate shows that the bottleneck lies in the Actor's endurance.
 For instance, qwen3-235b-a22b plans well (8.51) but executes poorly (11.15 calls, 2.56 completeness), failing to sustain the necessary action sequence.

 \paragraph{Planning vs. Endurance.} Table~\ref{tab:turn1_statistics} contrasts initial action against final standing to decouple reasoning from resilience.
+Because the Planner's intervention only begins after Turn~1, the Turn-1 row corresponds to a standard monolithic ReAct baseline: the Actor operates on the raw user query without plan decomposition or progress feedback.
+The final Completeness column then reflects sustained execution under our full Planner--Actor framework, making this table a direct ablation of the two-role decomposition.
 Despite the strong first-turn score, gpt-5.2 collapses the most over time, dropping five ranks, showing that doing well at the start does not mean the model can sustain performance over longer interactions.
-Conversely, gemini-3-pro-preview and glm-4.6v overcome mediocre starts to climb +4 and +5 positions respectively, proving that in open-world settings, long-term reflection are more critical than a strong start.
+Conversely, gemini-3-pro-preview and glm-4.6v overcome mediocre starts to climb +4 and +5 positions respectively, proving that in open-world settings, long-term reflection is more critical than a strong start.
 Deepseek-v3.2 strikes the best balance, maintaining high quality with zero rank drift and minimal steps.